AAYLC/integrated-projects-docs/docs/index.md

 ## Robotic arm claw
 Robotic arm clawbasically separated into 3 main parts which are base, controlled with powerful 360 degree servo, middle part which determine upper and lower position of the arm of the claw and the claw itself which is controlled by 9g servo model.
+All files related to the robotic arm claw can be found on [AAYLC repository](https://github.com/AAYLC/integrated-projects-docs/tree/master/robotic-arm-claw)

 ### Robotic arm claw components